ilyategmark/NFS/README.md

 > While Plain NFTs are immutable, the Structured NFTs can change over time: new NFTs can be added, some NFTs can be removed, the share of NFT which belongs to the Structured NFT can change.

 ### Principle 8
-> Special rules can be applied to Structured NFT's charter during the creation:
+> Structuredd NFTs are created with charter, which addresses fundamental questions of Structured NFT lifecycle:
-> 1. Approval vote level (k%) required to make changes to charter
+1. Approval vote level (k%) required to make changes to charter
-> 1. Approval vote level (k%)required to change the holders of the Structured NFT
+2. Approval vote level (k%) required to change the holders of the Structured NFT
-> 1. Approval vote level (k%)required to change the structure of NFT
+3. Approval vote level (k%) required to change the structure of NFT
-> 1. Approval vote level (k%)required to forced buyout of the Structured NFT from the rest of owners
+4. Approval vote level (k%) required to forced buyout of the Structured NFT from the rest of owners
-> 1. Can you exit the ownership at your will or it requires approval from other owners and at what vote level (k%)
+5. Can you exit the ownership at your will or it requires approval from other owners and at what vote level (k%)
-> 1. Can you burn your ownership of the Structured NFT at your will
+6. Can you burn your ownership of the Structured NFT at your will
+7. Approval vote level (k%) required to destroy the Structured NFT
+8. What happens to shares of NFTs, owned by sNFT, after sNFT is destroyed (burned, transferred to the owners of destroyed sNFT)

+### Principle 9
+> Structured NFTs can be destroyed

+### Principle 10
+> Shares of Structured NFTs can be sold

+### Principle 11
+> Only Users are conscious to vote and make decisions.
+If a vote from sNFTs is required, then it's elevated up the ownership graph until Users are found.
+> requestForVote received by sNFT is propagated further up to the owners of sNFT

+### Principle 12
+> sNFT can possess own shares directly or indirectly through another intermediary sNFTs.
+The final beneficiary of the NFT doesn't have to be User at all, it can be sNFTs as well.

+### Principle 13
+> Users and sNFTs can have special voting rules, regarding any sNFT, which belongs them directly or through intermediary sNFTs.

+### Principle 14
+> Users may delegate their voting rights to other Users regarding any sNFT, which belongs them directly or through intermediary sNFTs.

+Charter of sNFT may have rules,  that

 ## Abstract